Last updated: 14 May, 2020

 Are events still happening?

-Access to all Sciences Po sites, in Paris and on regional campuses, is closed from March 16, 2020, and until further notice.
-The events scheduled from 03/16/20 are therefore canceled until further notice.
+Access to all Sciences Po sites, in Paris and on regional campuses, is closed for students and the public from March 16, 2020, and until further notice.
+In the meantime, virtual events and online webinars are scheduled; consult the list of upcoming events on our Events page.

 Internships / Professional Opportunities